roman-milk/roman-milk.github.io/baby-sit-the-wife.md

+===

- ****** Baby Sit the Wife Ch.
-04 ****** byStoryTeller07© She held her breath willing him to keep his eyes closed, not daring to move.
+She held her breath willing him to keep his eyes closed, not daring to move.
 He lowered her into his lap a little further.
 She felt the head of his cock touch.
 Her mouth opened to scream but she bit her lip and looked up at the stars.
 Her eyes glistened with tears.

  She was a rich powerful woman but right now she was helpless to stop this man from driving his cock into her and fucking her.
 After so much stimulation from his son and having the usual spanking from a dominant she was too aroused to want to stop.
 She felt his cock push against her inner lips its head pushing at her vagina.
 Her mind reeled at the touch, wanting it but hating that it had to be him.